 Meetings-formal and informal-are the backbone of a public participation program.
 People like and need firsthand opportunities to discuss programs and plans.
 However, a very small percentage of the public attends public meetings, so such meetings should be only one component of a more comprehensive public involvement program.

 Relevant policies:

-→ BOARD POLICY B-13-02 - Public Involvement for Location and Design Determinations
+→ BOARD POLICY B-13-02 - Public Involvement for Location and Design Determinations opportunity is provided for public input.
+The Director shall determine the course of action to achieve public involvement.

 Public Involvement For Location And Design Determinations